The Pump House Gang: Style

 He uses a language that explodes with comic-book words like "POW!" and "boing."
 His sentences are shot with ellipses, stabbed with exclamation points, or bombarded with long lists of brand names and anatomical terms.
 He is irritating, but he did develop a new journalistic idiom that has brought relief from standard Middle-High Journalese.

 Wolfe's style was simultaneously mocked and widely imitated.
-In 1990 the Los Angeles Times interviewed many of the surfers who had been involved with the pump house gang.
+In 1990, the Los Angeles Times interviewed many of the surfers who had been involved with the pump house gang.
 Some of the surfers claimed that Wolfe took liberties with the facts to embellish and mythologize the lifestyle of the surfers.
-Other members of the pump house gang believe Wolfe's characterizations were correct.
+Other members of the pump house gang believed Wolfe's characterizations were correct.

 Contents

-The Pump House Gang contains fifteen stories:
+The Pump House Gang contains fifteen essays: